 Scroll down the page and look for your Authentication Key.
 Copy this somewhere.

 Congratulations!
-You've completed the hardest part of setting up Ahkmon and Clarity's translation.
+You've completed the hardest part of setting up Clarity's translation.

 IMPORTANT NOTE: If you choose not to use an API, a majority of NPC dialogue in Dragon Quest X will remain in Japanese.
 You have been warned.